Raban Expedition: Raban Expeditiion

 In July 1860, the newly appointed Superintendent of the Hill Tracts, Captain Magrath, was instructed to organize a punitive expedition of the offending tribes of the raids.

 Captain Raban was sent in January 1861 to punish Rothangpuia for his raids on British territory.
 His force assembled the military police of the frontier and led a march against Rothangpuia's village.
 On Raban's arrival to Rothangpuia's settlement, the Kukis burnt down their village.
 The British forces under Raban set fire to all the maunds of paddy.
 Alexander Mackenzie stated that this expedition "A good deal of damage was done to them in various ways, but beyond proving to the savages that their fastness were not inaccessible, it could not be said that much else was effected."
-The lieutenant Govenor in a report stated on the expedition that the cowardice of friendly Kuki allies made it impossible for Captain Raban to continue his march further and deeper into the hill tracts.
+The lieutenant Governor in a report stated on the expedition that the cowardice of friendly Kuki allies made it impossible for Captain Raban to continue his march further and deeper into the hill tracts.
 Raban furthermore accredited the conduct of Jemadar Moosuddy Khan describing it as praiseworthy.
 Captain Raban's report also mentioned how any extension of the expedition would be inadvisable and impractical in the current season at the time.
 Captain Raban preferred to strengthen the frontier with outposts and strengthen defenses against raids.
 The inspector-general of police battalion recommended Captain Raban to remain at Chittagong.
 Per Raban's suggestions the government undertook a policy of proactively arming the frontier settlements with rifles and guns to protect them from raids.

 During Raban's expedition, another raid occurred in the territory of Hill Tipperah in Oodoypore.
 The small sentry force fled, and the Kukis burnt and destroyed three populous villages and retired east.
 Upon retiring east, the Kukis further raided several villages under Kalindi (rani), including the police post at Kurkurea, which resisted the raid.

 Captain Raban later stated to have received little to no assistance from the Tripura king during the expedition.

 In September 1861, Rothangpuia who had more than once made overtures of friendship offered submission and cooperation with the British.
 This was explained as the dread of a possible advance of a larger force in the cold season.
 Rothangpuia offered his aid to the British in reaching any tribes beyond him.